 Mike’s Biostatistics Book

 Mike’s Biostatistics Book is an eBook to support my Biostatistics course at Chaminade University (since 2009).
-The course had its origins at the University of Hawaii at Hilo and was inspired by a course of the same name taught by Don Price (now at UNLV).
-The progression and structure of the book follows my presentation in the course.
-The companion site, Mike’s Workbook for Biostatistics, provides homework and projects to learn-by-doing biostatistics.
+The course had its origins at the University of Hawaiʻi at Hilo (2003 – 2005), and was inspired by a course of the same name taught by Don Price (now at UNLV).
+The progression and structure of this ebook follows my presentation in the course — BI-311 Biostatistics — these are my extended lecture notes.
+The companion site, Mike’s Workbook for Biostatistics, provides homework and simple projects to learn-by-doing biostatistics.

-The cover image is a manowar fractal generated in Fractal Explorer, the GNU Image Manipulation Program (GIMP).
+The cover image is a manowar fractal (now called “leaves” in 3.0.4 GIMP) generated in Fractal Explorer, the GNU Image Manipulation Program (GIMP).

 Text to speech — Google US English — is provided by WordPress plugin Text To Speech TTS Accessibility, free version.